MarcGameroff/MarcGameroff.github.io/_posts/2016-07-09-Aha!-Moments.md

 ***

-Sometimes a discovery will play hide and seek.
-You've decrypted the kidnappers' location in time to mobilize the SWAT team and rescue an entire family and then you get a Mac analog of a [BSoD](https://en.wikipedia.org/wiki/Blue_Screen_of_Death) before you can reliably memorize or transmit the location.
+Sometimes a discovery will play <b>hide and seek</b>.
+It's like you've decrypted the kidnappers' location in time to mobilize the SWAT team and rescue an entire family and then you get the Mac analog of a [BSoD](https://en.wikipedia.org/wiki/Blue_Screen_of_Death) before you can reliably memorize or transmit the location.
 Let's hope your doting aunt was right and you really <i>do</i> have a photographic memory after all.
 If not, be ready to repent:

 ![](/images/finally_2.png){: .box }

 ***

-you're getting slightly frustrated as the teacher starts down a path that  as the teacher  a problem's elusive solution suddenly comes into rigid focus and the sky seems to open up.

-[garden path sentence](https://en.wikipedia.org/wiki/Garden_path_sentence) and you have to recalibrate your attention or
+It puts me in mind of a game of hide and seek that played out last week on some Manhattan platforms of the Flushing "7" subway line.
+I was meeting up with a friend in the Grand Central-42nd St. station so we could ride together to Long Island City to see the Fourth of July fireworks from another friend's 15th floor balcony.
+Ten minutes after our scheduled meetup time, the text volley began:
+"Where are you?"
+"I'm at the front end of the station."
+"Me too.
+I don't see you."
+"I'm right here."
+"Where???"
+"RIGHT HERE!!"

+After a flood of delayed and increasingly frantic texts of the "Where are you?!" sort